alxhoff/Odroid-UX3-Syslogger/README.md

 Syslogger is also used as the trace backend for [BrezeFlow](https://github.com/alxhoff/BrezeFlow) by encorporating automated tracing of scheduling operations and binder transactions needed for the interpolation of system execution flows.

+# OpenGL Tracing

+The native OpenGL libraries require modification to enable tracing of frame information.
+See the folder [opengl_mods](opengl_mods) for more information.

 # Authors

 - Alex Hoffman (alex.hoffman@tum.de)